remideboer/titterpig/README.md

   2. VIT must result in Life >= 1 (Life = 3 + VIT)
   3. All other stats have a minimum of -3
 - Power is calculated as (WIL × 3), clamped to minimum 0
+- HP to Life conversion:
+  * Excess healing accumulates as temporary HP
+  * Temporary HP is displayed as an overlay on the heart icon
+  * When temporary HP reaches max HP, converts to 1 Life
+  * Conversion only occurs if Life is not at maximum

 Examples:
 - VIT constraint by HP: VIT cannot be less than -2 (6 + (2 × -2) = 2 HP)